 The twaddle and baloney that you’ll be told from many of the Taj Mahal travel blogs and reports.

-The Things You Will Be Told When Reading Many Taj Mahal Travel Blogs (but in my experience were a load of twaddle)
+12 Things You May Read About The Taj Mahal (but in my experience were a load of twaddle)

 - If you don’t get there early, there will be masses of people lining up to get in and you will be squashed and trampled.